divu2000/Daily-Blog/README.md

 - Then went on to learn about how to design a form, Bootstrap Typography, Bootstrap Panel, Nested Containers
 - In additional learning we learnt about RWD Introduction, Media Queries, RWD Viewport
 - We learnt about some more topics such as Navbars and Flexbox, Magical Grid System from the Udemy course provided
-- Practiced hands-on given by the company
+- Practiced hands-on

 **Week 5 : 1-March-2022 to 8-March-2022**
-### Brief Intro about SQL
+## Brief Intro about SQL

 SQL is a standard language for storing, manipulating and retrieving data in databases

 - Learnt about the SQL commands such as DDL and DML
 - Also learnt about the data types and functions
 - Practiced hands-on given by the company

 <br>
 <!----------------------------------------------------------------------------------------------------------------------------->